 - Unlimited domain names are allowed

-This way you can create multiple websites and blogs all from the same hosting plan.
-Each domain name also comes with email setup that makes it easy to get an @yourdomain.com email address.
+This way, you can create multiple websites and blogs, all from the same hosting plan.
+Each domain name also comes with an email setup that makes it easy to get an @yourdomain.com email address.

 2. WPX – Best blog host for speed and performance